What Pool Cues are Made in the USA?

 Most things you buy are stamped “Made in China.”
 Cue sticks aren’t different, except for the ones that buck the trend.

 A handful of American companies still manufacture cues domestically, and they’ve stayed afloat by refusing to compromise.
-They’re not the cheapest option.
-They’re the ones that pros reach for and casual players aspire to own.
+They sit above the cheapest imports on price.
+They’re also the cues pros reach for and casual players aspire to own.
 If you care about supporting American manufacturing and getting a cue that actually performs, here’s where to look.

 Schmelke: The Wisconsin Standard

 Schmelke has been making pool cues in Wisconsin for over 50 years.
 It’s a family operation in a 15,000-square-foot facility.
-They’re not glamorous.
-They’re not famous outside the pool world.
-But they’re consistent.
+They keep things low-key and stay out of the spotlight.
+The one thing they nail every time is consistency.

 The company keeps prices reasonable without cutting corners.
 Every cue gets straightness-checked at least five times during manufacturing.
 After final assembly, each shaft gets a UV finish that keeps it smooth and prevents warping.